browserstack/robot-appium-app-browserstack/README.md

 **Note**: If you do not have an .apk or .ipa file and are looking to simply try App Automate, you can download and test using our [sample Android app](https://www.browserstack.com/app-automate/sample-apps/android/WikipediaSample.apk) or [sample iOS app](https://www.browserstack.com/app-automate/sample-apps/ios/BStackSampleApp.ipa).

 **2. Configure and run your first test**
-- export BrowserStack access credentials
+Export BrowserStack access credentials
+- Run
   `export BROWSERSTACK_USERNAME=<username> && export BROWSERSTACK_ACCESS_KEY=<accesskey>`

   - Get your BrowserStack access credentials from [here](https://www.browserstack.com/accounts/settings)